Increasing the efficiency of randomized trial estimates via linear adjustment for a prognostic score: Introduction

-Below, we show that this prognostic covariate adjustment procedure attains the minimum possible asymptotic variance among reasonable estimators when the prognostic model is ``perfect''.
-That is, the uncertainty in the estimate for the treatment effect is minimized if the prognostic model predicts the control potential outcome of each subject.
-However, one can realize gains in efficiency even with imperfect prognostic models.
+Below, we show that this prognostic covariate adjustment procedure attains the minimum possible asymptotic variance among ``reasonable'' estimators as long as the prognostic model improves with more data and the effect of treatment is constant.
+The uncertainty in the estimate for the treatment effect is minimized when the prognostic model predicts the control potential outcome of each subject.
+However, one can realize gains in efficiency even with imperfect prognostic models or in the presence of heterogeneous effects.
 In general, our procedure decreases the variance of the estimated treatment effect in proportion to the squared correlation of the prognostic model with the outcome while guaranteeing unbiasedness, control of type-I error rate, and confidence interval coverage.
 We demonstrate the efficiency gain in simulations and through a reanalysis of a previously reported clinical trial studying the effect of docosahexaenoic acid (DHA) on cognition in patients with Alzheimer's Disease.

+Although we are (to our knowledge) the first to formally characterize it, prognostic covariate adjustment has been used in trials for a long time.
+The baseline covariates in a trial are often “atomic” measurements such as sex, age, or lab values, but composite or computed covariates such as body mass index, Charlson comorbidity index, or Framingham risk score, are also frequently used \cite{cv-risk-scores, austin-comorbidity-score, Ambrosius2014, raab, kahan}.
+These ``indices'' or ``scores'' are usually the output of a simplified prognostic model that has been learned (at least implicitly) from historical data.
+For instance, the Framingham cardiovascular risk score was developed by training Cox and logistic regression models using a large community-based cohort to obtain a single covariate that is highly predictive of cardiovascular outcomes.
+From that perspective, our proposed approach is a formalization of what has previously been an ad-hoc procedure.